jasonsbeer/Amiga-2000-EATX/README.md

 1. New ATX on/off circuit
 2. Modified SRAM circuit
 3. Added case fan header
+4. Fixed U100 footprint
+5. Moved some components
-4. Cleaned up silk screen
+6. Cleaned up silk screen

 ## Acknowledgments
 kr239 - for the Amiga 500 DRAM replacement project (https://github.com/kr239/A500-SRAM-Board) and LIV2 and texneus for the modifications used in this project.